constellation-mc/commander/docs/Commands.md

 [[toc]]

+## Selectors

+Some commands require you to specify a "selector".
+A selector is a simple identifier that allows you to select a position and (optionally) an entity that will be used to perform an action.
+Selectors, with some exceptions, mimic vanilla loot contexts, built-in selectors can be found here: [BuiltInSelectors](https://github.com/constellation-mc/commander/blob/main/src/main/java/me/melontini/commander/impl/builtin/BuiltInSelectors.java)

 ## Built-in commands
 The mod comes with a minimal set of commands, this is by design, as game interactions should be handled by brigadier `/` commands, or functions.